Porro prism: Porro–Abbe and Porro–Perger optical system variants

 Another variant of the Porro prism of the second type with the same function is the Porro–Abbe prism; a two prisms variant that reduces the lateral beam axis offset by 23% compared to a traditional double Porro prism system in binoculars.

-The Porro–Abbe two prisms variant has been further developed into the Perger prism, which combines the properties of Porro and roof top prims, requiring only a small offset of the beam path and also enabling a measuring beam or an illuminated display to be reflected through the changed angle of the reflection surfaces and the cemented surface.
+The Porro–Abbe two prisms variant has been further developed into the Perger prism, which combines the properties of Porro and roof top prism, requiring only a small offset of the beam path and also enabling a measuring beam or an illuminated display to be reflected through the changed angle of the reflection surfaces and the cemented surface.
 As of 2013 Perger prisms are commercially used on a small scale in Perger–Porro prism system binoculars with integrated laser range finders.

 Binoculars

 Traditionally binoculars used a double Porro prism design, which resulted in a distinctive offset, zig-zag shape.
 Roof prism designs allow a simpler exterior, and are now common but they are more expensive to produce.
 Complicating production requirements make high-quality roof prism design binoculars relatively costly to produce compared to in optical quality equivalent Porro prism binoculars.
 Good-quality Porro prism design binoculars often feature about 1.5 mm deep grooves or notches ground across the width of the hypotenuse face center of the prisms, to eliminate image quality reducing abaxial non image-forming reflections.
 As human eyes are ergonomically limited by their interpupillary distance the offset and separation of big (60+ mm wide) diameter objective lenses and the eyepieces becomes a practical advantage in a stereoscopic optical product.

 In the early 2020s the commercial market share of Porro prism type binoculars had become the second numerous compared to other prism type optical designs.